P - Z

 - 1930) The 27th President of the United States

 are many other of the postulates of the orthodox creed to which I cannot

 Tao Te Ching

-beginning of confusion; faith is a colorful hope or fear,
+honesty, the beginning of confusion; faith is a colorful hope or fear,

 Tecumseh (1768-1813) ~ Native American leader

+white people?
 When Jesus Christ came upon the earth, you killed him, the

 son of your own God, you nailed him up!
 You thought he was dead, but you

-were mistaken, And only after you thought you killed him did you worship him, and start
+were mistaken, And only after you thought you killed him did you worship

-culture, people still fall for lines of bull that were invented
+in a modern culture, people still fall for lines of bull that were invented

 Charles Templeton (1915-2001) ~ Canadian